UBC-STAT/stat-406/faq.md

 3. Google!!
 If the first few steps didn't help, copy the error message into Google.
 This almost always helps.
 Best to remove any overly specific information first.

-4. Ask your classmates MSTeams.
+4. Ask your classmates Slack.
 In order to ask most effectively, you should probably provide them some idea of how the error happened.
 See the section on [MWEs](#minimal-working-examples) for how to do this.

 5. See me or the TA.
 Note that it is highly likely that I will ask if you did the above steps first.
 And I will want to see your minimal working example (MWE).